Create A Data Lake Architecture

 What is a Data Lake?

-A data lake is a method of storing data within a system or repository, in its natural format, that facilitates the collocation of data in various schemata and structural forms, usually object blobs or files.
+A data lake is a method of storing data within a system or repository in its natural format.
+It facilitates data collocation in various schemata and structural forms, usually object blobs or files.

 A Tutorial on Data Lake Architecture

-Here on the Dragon1 platform you can, with one click of a button, create a data lake architecture visualization.
+Here on the Dragon1 platform, you can create a data lake architecture visualization with one button click.
 Next, adjust the template to your situation.
-Or you can start from scratch and make use of the data lake building blocks/symbols to create your unique data lake architecture within a few moments.
+Or you can start from scratch and use the data lake building blocks/symbols to create your unique data lake architecture within a few moments.

 We have provided the Zaloni Data Lake Reference Architecture as a template for you on Dragon1.